-Australian Government income support payment recipients may be eligible for entitlements other than Living Allowance under ABSTUDY, for example under the Part-time Award, if they are studying, provided that this study does not make up part or all of their activity test requirements for the income support payment.
+Australian Government income support payment recipients may be eligible for entitlements other than Living Allowance under ABSTUDY, for example under the Part-time Award, if they are studying, regardless of whether this study makes up part or all of their activity test requirements for the income support payment. ...

-12.1.4 Disability Pension received from the Department of Veterans' Affairs and ABSTUDY
+12.1.4 Disability Compensation Payment from the Department of Veterans' Affairs and ABSTUDY